nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 The `Command` class can be classified into 4 main functionalities:

 1. Basic Commands:
-   * The Commands that are required for the basic feature set of the Gordon cookbook are contained here
+   * The Commands that are required for the basic feature set of the Gordon cookbook are contained here.
-   * `AddCommand` is where the `addRecipe` feature is executed
+   * `AddCommand` is where the `addRecipe` feature is executed.
-   * `CheckCommand` is where the `checkRecipe` feature is executed
+   * `CheckCommand` is where the `checkRecipe` feature is executed.
-   * `DeleteRecipeCommand` is where the `deleteRecipe` feature is executed
+   * `DeleteRecipeCommand` is where the `deleteRecipe` feature is executed.
-   * `ListRecipesCommand` is where the `listRecipes` feature is executed
+   * `ListRecipesCommand` is where the `listRecipes` feature is executed.
-   * `HelpCommand` is where the `help` feature is executed
+   * `HelpCommand` is where the `help` feature is executed.

    #### Example : `AddCommand`

-   `addRecipe Curry /ingredients Curry Sauce + Rice /steps Simmer + Cook`
+   `addRecipe Curry Rice /ingredients Curry Sauce + Rice /steps Simmer + Cook rice + Serve`

    #### Expected outcome:

     ```
-    Added Curry recipe!
+    Added Curry Rice recipe!
 Yum!
-    Curry
+    Curry Rice
     Ingredients needed:
     1. Curry Sauce
     2. Rice
     Method:
     1. Simmer
     2. Cook
+    3. Serve
     ```

 2. Set Commands:
-   * The Commands that are required for the `set` feature of Gordon are contained here
+   * The Commands that are required for the `set` feature of Gordon are contained here.
-   * `SetCaloriesCommand` is where the `set` /calories feature of gordon is executed
+   * `SetCaloriesCommand` is where the `set` /calories feature of gordon is executed.
-   * `SetDifficultyCommand` is where the `set` /difficulty feature of gordon is executed
+   * `SetDifficultyCommand` is where the `set` /difficulty feature of gordon is executed.
-   * `SetPriceCommand` is where the `set` /price feature of gordon is executed
+   * `SetPriceCommand` is where the `set` /price feature of gordon is executed.
-   * `SetIngredientsCommand` is where the `set` /ingredients feature of gordon is executed
+   * `SetIngredientsCommand` is where the `set` /ingredients feature of gordon is executed.
-   * `SetStepsCommand` is where the `set` /steps feature of gordon is executed
+   * `SetStepsCommand` is where the `set` /steps feature of gordon is executed.
-   * `SetTimeCommand` is where the `set` /time feature of gordon is executed
+   * `SetTimeCommand` is where the `set` /time feature of gordon is executed.

    #### Example : `SetDifficultyCommand`